-This assay is designed to detect avian influenza virus (AIV) antibodies in the serum, plasma, or egg yolk of avian species including chickens, ducks, and geese.
+This assay is designed to detect Avian Influenza H7 Virus (AIV-H7) antibodies in the serum or plasma of avian species.
 It can be employed for the assessment of immunization efficacy and as a supportive diagnostic tool.

 Principle and Application